Jindi0/website/_pages/about.md

   - /about.html
 ---

 I am a fifth-year PhD candidate in the Department of Computer Science at [William & Mary](https://www.wm.edu/), working under the supervision of [Prof. Qun Li](https://www.cs.wm.edu/~liqun/).
 Before joining William & Mary, I earned my M.S. in Computer Science from Syracuse University and a B.S. in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA).
-My research focuses on quantum error formalization and mitigation, quantum machine learning, and edge computing.
+My research focuses on quantum machine learning, quantum error modeling and mitigation, quantum circuit compilation, quantum networking, and the security and privacy aspects of quantum computing.

 <br>
 <br>